Fly Fishing 101

 What is the difference between a trout set and a strip set?

 A trout set is a smooth, firm lift of the rod tip (down and to the side) used for dry flies and nymphs — it keeps tension and protects light tippet.
-A strip set is a hard pull on the fly line with your stripping hand, used for streamers and bigger fish to drive a large hook home.
+A strip set is a hard pull on the fly line with your stripping hand, rod tip low, used for streamers and bigger fish to drive a large hook home.
+The trout set works the thin-wire hooks on small flies; the strip set delivers the straight-line force a heavy streamer hook needs to bury in a hard mouth.

 How do you set the hook on a dry fly?

-When a trout rises and eats your dry, pause for a beat to let it close its mouth and turn down, then make a smooth, firm rod-tip set.
-Setting the instant you see the rise — before the fish has the fly — pulls it out of its mouth.
+When a trout rises and eats your dry, pause for a beat to let it close its mouth and turn down, then make a smooth, firm rod-tip set down and to the side.
+Setting the instant you see the rise — before the fish has the fly — pulls it out of an open mouth.
+On a slow, confident rise to a big fish, you may need to wait nearly a full second; on a fast slashing take, a shorter pause.
+The adrenaline-driven instant set is the most common dry-fly miss.

 Why do I keep missing trout on nymphs?